princesscdickens/Movie-Review-Classifier/README.md

 Later, you will need two separate directories for testing: 'test/neg/' and 'test/pos/' with separate test documents inside.
 I had 100 positive and 100 negative reviews.

 When I trained this model on 1,000 positive and 1,000 negative reviews, overall accuracy was 83.5%

+You will need Jupyter or MyBinder to open the notebook attached in this repository.